 We have a very ugly couch Jacob picked up back in his single days from a much older church leader for about $20 that is straight out of the 80’s with a subtle pink stripe garnishing a brown plush exterior.
 It’s pretty awful by today’s standards, but it’s in amazing condition and hardly used!
 It was always on our to replace list in our old house but went okay with our brown kitchen and we just kept casually looking never replacing.
 We both agreed when we moved into our home with light-gray walls the couch wasn’t coming.
 You can imagine our dismay when we walked into the new office to this couch that just didn’t fit plopped right in the middle of our new home.
 Sigh, it’s like a trusty stray dog that we somehow keep feeding and it keeps coming back for more.

-Faux Brick: We went with these sheets from Home Depot.
-It took us four panels total, three to cover the wall and one more to extend to our vaulted ceilings.
+Faux Brick Panels: We went with these sheets from Home Depot.
+It took us four brick panels total, three to cover the wall and one more to extend to our vaulted ceilings.
 Measure your space carefully so you get enough!

 Nails: We went basic with what we already had for this.
 A nail-gun would also be nice, but we didn’t have one and it wasn’t a big of deal to do it by hand.